mattva01/schooltool/src/schooltool/relationship/README.txt

 relationship type, you can define a relationship schema and use it as a
 shortcut:

-    >>> from schoolbell.relationship import RelationshipSchema
+    >>> from schooltool.relationship import RelationshipSchema
     >>> Membership = RelationshipSchema(URIMembership, group=URIGroup,
     ...                                 member=URIMember)